alexziskind1/ns-workshop-start/docs/chapters/chapter5.md

 }
 ```

-Obviously there must be something that actually triggers `onTeamSelect`.
+There must be something that actually triggers `onTeamSelect`.
 In this case this is done by the `<ListView>`

 ``` XML
 <ListView [items]="table?.standing" class="list-group" (itemTap)="onTeamSelect($event)">